-A Parisian investor was looking for a studio in the central arrondissements of Paris for a furnished rental investment, with a budget of 260,000 euros.
-Catherine Ziegler, property hunter at Home Select, identified an off-market property of 22 sqm in the 4th arrondissement in 3 weeks, negotiated to 245,000 euros or 11,136 euros/sqm.
+A Paris-based investor was looking for a studio in the central arrondissements for a furnished buy-to-let, with a budget of 260,000 euros.
+Catherine Ziegler, property hunter at Home Select, found an off-market 22 sqm flat in the 4th in 3 weeks and negotiated it to 245,000 euros, or 11,136 euros/sqm.

 Mission overview